 In the most recent Destinations of Leavers from Higher Education (DLHE) survey, 95% of all 2017 graduates from this course were in work or further study within six months.

-You’ll study the Human Resource Management PG Dip at our Moorgate campus in the heart of the City of London and the UK’s business activities.
 On completion of the course, you’ll be well placed to take advantage of the many human resource management (HRM) career opportunities London has to offer.

 This course is offered on a flexible basis to help you study around work or other responsibilities.
 It can be studied full-time in 12 months or part-time (two evenings per week) over 18 months.
 January and September start dates are available.